 The following theorem describes the Selgrade decomposition of the lifted flow $\Psi^{1}$.
-It turns out that there is a unique Selgrade bundle for $\Psi ^{1}$ which is not at infinity.
-We call it the central Selgrade bundle (cf. also its spectral properties in Theorem \ref{Theorem_spectrum}).
+There is a unique Selgrade bundle for $\Psi^{1}$ which is not at infinity.
+We will call it the central Selgrade bundle and denote it by $\mathcal{V}_{c}^{1}$ (cf. also its spectral properties in Theorem \ref{Theorem_spectrum}).

 \begin{theorem} Consider an affine flow $\Psi$ on a vector bundle $B\times H$.